Hypothyroidism and Potassium – What Role Does Potassium Have With Hypothyroidism.

 If a person happens to be potassium deficient, symptoms may appear that include muscle spasms, tachycardia, blood pressure increase, palpitation, vomiting, nausea, weakness and fatigue.

-Hypothyroidism and Potassium: Potassium Deficiency in Hypothyroids
+Potassium Deficiency and Hypothyroidism: Potassium Deficiency in Hypothyroids

 Someone who has hypothyroidism and is deficient in potassium may potentially experience exacerbated cardiac symptoms.
 For this reason, it is important that sufficient potassium amounts be taken.
 On the other end of the spectrum too much is not a good thing either.